Extras For Ceremonies

 Rose Ceremony

-are all that is necessary.
-The Rose Ceremony is placed at the end of the
+roses are all that is necessary.
+The Rose Ceremony is placed at the end of

-ceremony just before being pronounced husband and wife.
-In the old language of
+the ceremony just before being pronounced husband and wife.
+In the old

-flowers, a single red rose always meant "I love you".
-The Rose ceremony gives
+language of flowers, a single red rose always meant "I love you".
+The Rose

-recognition to the new and most honorable title of "Husband and Wife".
+ceremony gives recognition to the new and most honorable title of "Husband

 "Your gift to each other for your wedding today has been your wedding rings -

-man and a woman - the title of "husband" and "wife."
-For your first gift as husband
+a man and a woman - the title of "husband" and "wife."
+For your first gift as

 In the past, the rose was considered a symbol of love and a single rose always

-you have not done anything at all.
-Just a moment ago you were holding one small
+like you have not done anything at all.
+Just a moment ago you were holding

-ceremony is like this.
-In some ways, tomorrow is going to seem no different than
+marriage ceremony is like this.
+In some ways, tomorrow is going to seem no

 _________ and _____________, I would ask that where ever you make your